Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 What steps should a business take to accept a resale certificate?

-When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
-Failing to verify this information may put the liability of paying Idaho sales taxes on the seller.
+When a business is presented with a resale certificate, the seller has the burden of proof to verify that the buyer’s information is correct and to keep these records.
+Failing to verify this information may result in the seller being liable for Idaho sales taxes.

 Before accepting a resale certificate, a seller should: